Home ยป CBSE Class 12 Mathematics Question Paper Analysis

 Section-Wise Analysis

-• MCQs- Most of the MCQs were based on NCERT concepts and were rated easy to moderate.
+• MCQs- Most of the MCQs were based on NCERT concepts and were rated moderate to difficult.
 However, a few were tricky, requiring careful reading and logical thinking.

 • Long Answer Questions- This section posed the greatest challenge, as some questions required a deep conceptual understanding.
 Many students found these time-consuming and required multiple steps to solve.